jonwpen/MyBudgetApp/README.markdown

 Input your financial data as prompted, and enjoy the seamless management and analysis of your personal budget.

+### What I Learned

+- **Starting Small**: Initially being overwhelmed by the complexity of the project, I realized the importance of starting with a Minimal Viable Product, focusing on one to three simple CRUD methods before expanding.

+- **Code Organization**: Collapsing methods is very helpful for viewing class structure, especially when a class spans several hundred lines of code.

+- **Iterative Testing**: It's essential to test the code continuously rather than waiting until the end.
+Errors may not be immediately apparent, but they can lead to significant issues later on and even massive design overhauls.

+- **Code Refactoring and Decoupling**: Utilizing practices like the DRY (Don't Repeat Yourself) method, decomposing code, and extracting logic into separate methods helped me create a more maintainable codebase.
+The scale of this project really drove this point home for me.

+- **Project Complexity and Planning**: I learned that a project can grow exponentially in complexity without a clear outline, emphasizing the need for proper planning.
+I realize this is still an area for improvement.

 ## Dependencies

 -   Java (JDK 8 or higher) (This project was developed using 17.0.3)